Main Walk: 14 km (8.7 miles). Three hours 45 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 7 hours.

 Go more or less straight on through the muddy farmyard towards a barn on the far side.
 Continue in the same direction to the right of the barn, then across a field.
 On the far side go down into a wood, soon crossing a path to descend a long flight of earth steps.
 After a long level stretch through the wood the path merges with a bridleway coming in from the left, which brings you out to the A225.

 Cross this main road carefully (slightly to the right) and go down Station Road, passing under the railway bridge.
-Shortly after the entrance to Darenth Valley Golf Club you go past a “Footpath to Otford” signpost on the left, joining the Darent Valley Path3 (DVP) on its route through Shoreham.
+Shortly after the entrance to Darenth Valley Golf Club you join the Darent Valley Path3 (DVP), coming into Station Road from a footpath on the left.

 In a further 75m turn right at the next DVP waymarker, going up a slope into the corner of a large field.
 Go along the left-hand field edge for just 50m, then turn left through a kissing gate in a low flint wall into the churchyard.
 Follow the tree-lined path past the church of Ss Peter and Paul4 (which is well worth visiting) and out through the lychgate to return to the road (now Church Street).